Understanding of the classic orchestra repertoire as the very essence of all music is the basis for how Bergby forms music in all genres.

 When Bergby was chief conductor of Värmland's Sinfonietta, he conducted several of Mozart's main symphonies, the London symphonies of Haydn, and all the symphonies of Beethoven, Schumann and Brahms.

-As a Norwegian profile director in the Circuit Orchestra (KORK) in 2009-10, Bergby directed all Brahms symphonies.
-This production he received the KORK award for.
-The prize was awarded to "an established practitioner who has contributed to innovative and great musical experiences."
+As Norwegian profile conductor in the Norwegian Broadcasting Corporation (KORK) in 2009-10, Bergby conducted all of Brahms' symphonies.
+He received the KORK award for this production.
+The award was given to "an established performer who has contributed to innovative and great musical experiences".

 - Morgenbladet about A glass bead game